alexdmoss/web-scraper/README.md

 1. Enable the API in your GCP project with `gcloud services enable run.googleapis.com`
 2. Come up with a `gcloud run deploy` command - see the deploy function in `./go` for what this ended up being!
+3. When switching to CI, the Service Account needs the **Cloud Run Admin** and **Service Account User** roles to successfully use `gcloud run deploy`
+4. When authentication is turned on, this command can allow you to grant yourself access to the API: `gcloud run services add-iam-policy-binding ${SERVICE_NAME} --member='user:<your-gcp-email-address>' --role='roles/run.invoker'`

 ### Hacks